afwanwh/docker-collection/odoo/dev-mount/readme.md

 The only source codes that should care are Odoo core itself, additional addons, and Enterprise source code if you are working with enterprise environment.

-Driven by purpose above, this dockerfile is created with mounted source codes style instead of copying sourcecode to docker image.
-Thats why this docker image is called `dev-mount`.
+> Driven by purpose above, this dockerfile is created with mounted source codes style
+> instead of copying source code to docker image.
+That's why this docker image is called `dev-mount`.

 ## What you need to do?
 ### Prepare your source codes and data_dir